Plastic Pellet, Flake and Powder Loss — Its Impact and Its Management

 The Society of the Plastics Industry (SPI) began an education effort twelve years ago to reduce pellet loss.
 A number of public service materials under the name of Operation Clean Sweep (OCS) were disseminated to companies throughout the country.
 The message was simple: Resin pellets should be contained, reclaimed and/or disposed of properly.
 It’s now time to refocus our industry on this problem and to expand the OCS initiative to solve it.

 The Plastics Division of the American Chemistry Council (ACC) and SPI are working together on a revitalized OCS program to strengthen efforts to educate and change behavior in the plastics industry with a goal of zero pellet loss.
 ACC and SPI are strongly committed to this effort and are encouraging plastics companies to participate in the OCS program, which includes the practices and tools outlined in this manual.

 In 2015 the term 'flakes and powder' were added to the program to enable resin recyclers to also take the pledge.
 The goal being zero pellet, flake and powder loss.

 How You Can Help

-Each segment of the industry, including resin producers, transporters, bulk terminal operators and plastics processors, has a role to play in eliminating resin pellet loss.
+Each segment of the industry, including resin producers, transporters, bulk terminal operators, recyclers and plastics processors, has a role to play in eliminating resin pellet, flake and powder loss.
 It’s the little things that count.
-A few pellets here.
+A few pellets, flakes and powder here.
 A handful there.
 They all add up when you consider the thousands of facilities in the industry and the many times resin is handled.

-Commitment by everyone in every company, from top management to the shop floor employees, is essential to eliminating pellet loss.
+Commitment by everyone in every company, from top management to the shop floor employees, is essential to eliminating pellet, flake and powder loss.

 With your help and cooperation, we can make great strides to help our industry protect the environment.
-ACC and SPI look forward to working with you on Operation Clean Sweep to accomplish this important goal.
+ACC and SPI look forward to working with you on OCS to accomplish this important goal.